andreasawenlof/do-u-know-hans/assets/docs/README.md

 ## User Experience (UX)

-Do you know Hanz?
+Do you know Hans?
 Is an audio quiz about the composer Hans Zimmer.
 Where you can listen to different music clip while trying to guess and pair them up with the correct movie the audios is from.
-Eh you're supposed to hanve and maybe also learn something.
+Eh you're supposed to have and maybe also learn something.
 You start by entering the main site where you can read the rules see the title of the quiz and enter the quiz.
 You get linked into page where you type your name and can start the quiz.
 Score points will be stored and will be revealed when you've done the quiz, your name is also stored and you get a personal message in the end where you also can play again to better your score.

 ### Key information for the site
  - Read the rules